machta/Alenka-File/README.md

 ### Requirments
 * git
 * cmake (for Ubuntu 14 download the latest version)
+* G++ or Visual C++ compiler

 On debian-like systems you can use: `sudo apt install git cmake-gui build-essential`

+Visual C++ compiler can be acquired by installing Visual C++ Build Tools 2015.
+Choose Custom installation, and uncheck all options but "Windows 8.1 SDK".
+If you already have Visual Studio, you don't need to install this.

 ### Build instructions
 1. Clone this repo